openstack/storlets/doc/source/api/overview_api.rst

 The X-Object-Meta-Storlet-Interface-Version header should be provided and set to the value '1.0'.
 Although not currently used, the X-Object-Meta-Storlet-Object-Metadata header must be provided and set to 'no'.
 See the Storlets Developer's manual for details of the signature of the invoke method.
 The content-type of the request should be set to 'application/octet-stream'.
+Only in Python, you may set 'X-Object-Meta-Storlet-Language-Version' to choose your python interpreter version.

 ::